pbakondy/til/android/android-debug-signing.md

 Two developers work on the same Android project.
 They build debug apk files sometimes to install it on testing devices.

-The installed app built by the first developer is not upgradeable by the apk file from the second developer.
+An installed app by the first developer is not upgradeable with the apk file from the second developer.
 The android logcat contains this message:

 ```
 PackageManager: Package com.company.testing signatures do not match the previously installed version; ignoring!
 ```

-Reason: every workstation generates an own debug signing certificate.
+Reason: every workstation uses an own debug signing certificate.

 ## Solution